-- Timeline: Provide a timeline listing key activities and milestones, and the months during which they will take place. - Position Descriptions: Provide job descriptions outlining roles and responsibilities for all positions that will implement the project. - Organizational Chart: Provide an organizational chart showing how the organization operates, including who manages the finances.
+- Timeline: Provide a timeline listing key activities and milestones, and the quarters during which they will take place.
+Timeline should indicate major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by quarter for the duration of the award, using "Year 1," "Quarter 1," etc., not calendar dates. - Position Descriptions: Provide job descriptions outlining roles and responsibilities for all positions that will implement the project. - Organizational Chart: Include a copy of the current organizational chart showing how the organization operates, including who manages the finances of the organization.